antoniibo/antoniibo/README.md

 - 👋 Hi, I’m Antonii Bondar
 - 👀 I’m interested in reading books, arts and hiking.
 - 🌱 I’m currently learning the React framework and business certificate from Google.
-- 🔤 I can speak in two languages: Ukrainian and English.
+- 🔤 I know two languages: Ukrainian and English.

 <!---
 antoniibo/antoniibo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.